TheCodingDojo/algorithms/schedules/data_structures.md

  * Removes all the nodes that have a negative integer as their data.
  * - Time: (?).
  * - Space: (?).
- * @return {SinglyLinkedList} This list after the negatives are removed.
+ * @returns {SinglyLinkedList} This list after the negatives are removed.
  */
 removeNegatives() {}
 ```